Home Office Security Week

 3. Use Security Cameras

-Security cameras should be a part of your security plan, both inside your store as well as outside.
-They can protect your business by deterring crime or capturing footage of the evidence of it.
+You should include camera security systems as part of your security plan, both inside your store as well as outside.
+Security cameras can protect your business by deterring crime or capturing footage of the evidence of it.
 And if you utilize services such as remote video surveillance and monitoring, the crime could be stopped in action or authorities notified much faster.

 4. Have an Emergency Plan